 As an apprentice if your income is under £9,000 a year, you will not be charged so you don’t have to pay tax and national insurance on your income

 All employed apprentices will receive a wage.
 The current 'apprentice National Minimum wage; is currently £3.50 per hour*.
-However, Key Training recommends that all employers pay a minimum of £150 per week. - This is higher than the National Minimum Apprenticeship wage.
+However, we recommend that all employers pay a minimum of £150 per week. - This is higher than the National Minimum Apprenticeship wage.